Unsupervised Anomaly Detection with Rejection: Experiments

 \section{Experiments}

 \paragraph{Data.} Table~\ref{tab:properties_datasets_supplement} shows the properties of the $34$ datasets used for the experimental comparison, in terms of number of examples, features, and contamination factor $\gamma$.
-For the datasets with $>20,000$ examples, we randomly sub-sample them to $20,000$ examples to limit the computational time.
 The datasets can be downloaded in the following link: \url{https://github.com/Minqi824/ADBench/tree/main/datasets/Classical}.

 \paragraph{Q1. \ourmethod{} against the baselines.} Table~\ref{tab:cost_values_supplement} and Table~\ref{tab:rank_values_supplement} show the results (mean $\pm$ std) aggregated by detectors in terms of, respectively, cost per example and ranking position.
 Results confirm that \ourmethod{} obtains an average cost per example lower than all the baselines for $9$ out of $12$ detectors, which is similar to the runner-up \textsc{SS-Repen} for the remaining $3$ detectors.
 Moreover, \ourmethod{} has always the best (lowest) average ranking position.